We Scored 500 App Ideas. Here's What Actually Works

 After running 500 app ideas through our scoring pipeline, clear patterns emerged.
 Some categories crush it.
 Others are traps.

-We ran 500 app ideas through Goodspeed's AI scoring pipeline over the past three months.
+We ran 500 app ideas through Goodspeed's scoring pipeline over the past three months.
 Every idea got evaluated on market demand, monetization potential, competition density, technical feasibility, and solo-builder viability.

 The results surprised us.